-Access to move slide when no power is available is under the O bed.
+Access to move slide when no power is available is under the bed.

-- 1. Remove any and all cargo underbelly. - 2.
+- 1. Remove any and all cargo from under the bed assembly. - 2.
 Pull up plywood panel covering mechanism. - 3.
 Find shaft on front side of gear box.
 Use 3/4" socket and ratchet to turn shaft in direction you wish to move slide.